zoxpx/pxdocs/content/reference/CLI/volume-access.md

 * __a__ - For Admin access type

 ## Volume access commands
-_Pxctl_ supports the following commands for updating volume access permissions.
+The `pxctl` command-line utility supports the following commands for updating volume access permissions.

 #### Add volume access for a single group or collaborator ####